itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

     simu.add(name=simu_name, type="FDTD",
              property={"general": {"simulation_time": 1000},
                        "mesh_settings": {"mesh_accuracy": {"cells_per_wavelength": grids_per_lambda, },
-                                         "minimμm_mesh_step_settings": {"min_mesh_step": 0.01}}})
+                                         "minimum_mesh_step_settings": {"min_mesh_step": 0.01}}})

     # endregion
 ```

 <div class="text-justify">

 &emsp;&emsp;The `Simulation` manager is a critical component for setting up and running simulations in the current project.
 The `name` parameter allows users to assign a unique name to the simulation for identification purposes.
 The `type` parameter defines the type of the simulation.
 The `simulation_time` parameter specifies the duration of the simulation.The `mesh_settings` parameter enables users to configure various settings related to the simulation mesh.
 The `mesh_accuracy` parameter controls the precision of the mesh used in the simulation.
-The `cells_per_wavelength` parameter determines the wavelength precision used in the simulation The `minimμm_mesh_step_settings` parameter sets the minimμm mesh step, allowing users to define the smallest allowable size for mesh elements.
+The `cells_per_wavelength` parameter determines the wavelength precision used in the simulation The `minimum_mesh_step_settings` parameter sets the minium mesh step, allowing users to define the smallest allowable size for mesh elements.
 By utilizing these input parameters, users can tailor the simulation setup to meet their specific requirements, enabling accurate and efficient electromagnetic simulations of complex optical structures.

 </div>